dotnet/samples/README.md

 a `README.md` file.

 Except where noted, all samples build from the command line on any platform supported by .NET Core.
 There are a few samples that are specific to Visual Studio and require Visual Studio 2017 or later.
-In addition, some samples show platform specific features and will require a specific platform.
+In addition, some samples show platform-specific features and will require a specific platform.
 Other samples and snippets require the .NET Framework and will run on Windows platforms, and will need the Developer Pack for the target Framework version.